gilbertchen/duplicacy/GUIDE.md

    -to <storage name>    copy snapshots to the specified storage
 ```

 The *copy* command copies snapshots from one storage to another storage.
-They must be copy-compatiable, i.e., some
+They must be copy-compatible, i.e., some
-configuraiton parameters must be the same.
+configuration parameters must be the same.
 One storage must be initialized with the -copy option provided by the *add* command.

 Instead of copying all snapshots, you can specify a set of snapshots to copy by giving the -r options.
 The *copy* command
 preserves the revision numbers, so if a revision number already exists on the destination storage the command will fail.